department-of-veterans-affairs/va.gov-team/products/identity/Research/2024-03 Service Level Objectives/2024-03 Accessibility and federal regulation compliance with dashboards.md

 ## Key Findings

-### Federal Standards Matter:
+### Federal Standards Matter

 - Federal agencies operate within a framework of guidelines, regulations, and policies.
-These standards are the foundation of building trust.
+  - These standards are the foundation of building trust.
 - Adhering to federal requirements ensures that citizens receive consistent, reliable services.
 Whether filing tax filings, enrolling in healthcare, or legal inquiries, users rely on federal websites for accurate and timely information.
 - The significance of having sconsistent operating times for federal sites requires setting availability metrics in each case responsibly and meaningfully.
-  - Some sites have a 90% target associated with this measure
+  - Some sites have a 90% target associated with this measure.
-  - This allows for some variance across programs due to unanticipated or external factors
+  - This allows for some variance across programs due to unanticipated or external factors.

-### Transparency and Accountability:
+### Transparency and Accountability

 - Availability is not an abstract concept; it directly impacts citizens’ lives.
 - When a website experiences downtime, it disrupts services, frustrates users, and erodes trust.